hackingbeauty/react-mic/README.md

 <ReactMic
   record={boolean}         // defaults -> false.
 Set to true to begin recording pause={boolean}          // defaults -> false.
-Available in React-Mic-Plus upgrade only visualSetting="sinewave" // defaults -> "sinewave".
-Other option is "frequencyBars" className={string}       // provide css class name
+Available in React-Mic-Gold/Plus upgrade only
+  visualSetting="sinewave" // defaults -> "sinewave".
+Other option is "frequencyBars"
+  className={string}       // provide css class name
-  onStop={function}        // called when audio stops recording onData={function}        // called when chunk of audio data is available onBlock={function}       // called if user selected "block" when prompted to allow microphone access.
-  //onBlock is available in React-Mic-Plus upgrade only. strokeColor={string}     // sound wave color backgroundColor={string} // background color
+  onStop={function}        // called when audio stops recording onData={function}        // called when chunk of audio data is available onBlock={function}       // called if user selected "block" when prompted to allow microphone access...onBlock is available in React-Mic-Gold/Plus upgrade only. strokeColor={string}     // sinewave or frequency bar color backgroundColor={string} // background color mimeType="audio/mp3"     // defaults -> "audio/mp3".
+Set to "audio/wav" for WAV audio format.
+Available in React-Mic-Gold/Plus only.
 />

 ```